EricGebhart/Simple_Process_REPL/README.md

 from example snippets gleaned from StackOverflow.

 The python functions for use as an SPR extension are generally very simple,
-* Retrieve their configuration data from the Application state,
+* Retrieve their configuration data from the yaml datastore,
 * Do something,
-* Save the result back into their part of the application state as needed.
+* Save the result back into their part of the yaml datastore as needed.

 To that end, the template created has example _-to_, _-from_ and _-with_ functions to be used.